 - Soft tissue injuries such as strains, sprains and even whiplash.

-We could help you claim for an accident in a school playground that’s not listed here so don’t be put off if your child’s isn’t included.
+We could help you claim for an accident in a school playground that’s not listed here so don’t be put off if your child’s accident isn’t included.
 Call a member of our team, explain what happened and they’ll let you know your options.

 - General damages.
 This is compensation that aims to cover your child’s pain and suffering.
 This can include psychological injuries as well as any physical harm.